 Alcohol and drug impairment are factors that can increase the likelihood of automobile injuries.
 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), approximately 1,500 college students ages 18-24 die from alcoholrelated unintentional injuries, including motor vehicle crashes, each year.
-According to the National Survey on Drug Use and Health (NSDUH), reported that 11.7 million people ages 16 and up drove under the influence of illicit drugs in 2021.
-Adults aged 21 to 25 are more likely to drive after taking drugs or drinking than young adults aged 16 to 20 or adults 26 or older.
-Additionally, the National Highway Traffic Safety Administration, (NHTSA), reports that 56% of drivers involved in serious injury and fatal crashes tested positive for having at least one drug in their system.
+In 2024, 143 people were killed in traffic crashes involving a substance impaired driver in Missouri.
+Approximately 20% of those drivers were aged 20-29, and 10% were aged 10-19.
+Additionally, the National Highway Traffic Safety Administration, (NHTSA), reports that 30% of fatal traffic crashes involved alcohol-impaired driving.